davidycliao/lacanCrawlers/README.md

-## lacanCrawler: An Automation Webcrawler for Extracting Text Data from Parliarmnets
+# lacanCrawler: An Automation Webcrawler for Extracting Parliarmnetary Data

 An automation web crawling framework for retrieving for parliarmentay questions and textual statements from the three parliaments from United Kingdom and National Diet of Japan based on Selenium and Chrome browser.

-## Structure of the Module (lacanCrawler)
+## The Structure of the Module (lacanCrawlers)

 ```
 bamberg.lacan/